JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/opticalflow_teleop.md

 ## Robot API

-* `from HAL import HAL` - to import the HAL library class.
+* `import HAL` - to import the HAL library class.
 This class contains the functions that receives information from the webcam.
-* `from GUI import GUI` - to import the GUI (Graphical User Interface) library class.
+* `import WebGUI` - to import the GUI (Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
 * `HAL.getImage()` - to get the image
 * `GUI.showImage()` - allows you to view a debug image or with relevant information
 * `HAL.motors.sendV()` - to set the linear speed